HowToDoInJava

 Transpiler vs Compiler

-Transpilers, or source-to-source compilers, are tools that read source code written in one programming language, and produce the equivalent code in another language that has a similar level of abstraction.
-A good example of transpiler is the Typescript transpiler, which converts Typescript code to JavaScript.
-Babel transpiler can also be used for ES6 JS code to ES5 JS code.
+A good example of transpiler is the Typescript transpiler which converts Typescript code to JavaScript.
+Similarily, Babel transpiler can also be used for converting the ES6 JS code to ES5 JS sourcecode.

-ES6 vs ES5
+1. ES6 vs ES5

-To understand transpiler, you must understand first the difference between ES6 and ES5 JavaScripts.
 ES6 (ECMAScript 6) is specification for next version JavaScript.
 Some of its major enhancements include modules, class declarations, lexical block scoping, iterators and generators, promises for asynchronous programming, destructuring patterns, and proper tail calls.

 ES6 – Brings ‘types’ to JavaScript.
 Bring it closer to strongly typed languages such as Java, C#.
 Most browsers do not support it till date.
 It must be converted to ES5 to be executed in browsers.